spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

-    "project_root": "optional string - project root as set on the Stack, if any", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last Terraform version used to apply changes" }
+    "project_root": "optional string - project root as set on the Stack, if any", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last Terraform version used to apply changes", "worker_pool": {
+      "id": "string - the worker pool ID, if it is private", "labels": ["string - list of arbitrary, user-defined selectors, if the worker pool is private"], "name": "string - name of the worker pool, if it is private", "public": "boolean - is the worker pool public" }
+  }
 }
 ```